ugho16/ugho16/README.md

 ## Hello there!

 I'm Paolo Martinoli, but most of my friends call me Ugo because - they say - I have the voice of someone called Ugo.
-I added an H to be sure I aws the only one with this name, and that's explain my weird username. :sweat_smile:
+I added an H to be sure I was the only one with this name, and that explains my weird username. :sweat_smile:

 Here's something more about me: